Workout Recovery: What to Avoid on Workout Rest Days & 5 Tips to Use it Wisely

-You just completed a tough workout and you’re so motivated that you want to do the next one right away?
+You just completed a tough workout, and you’re so motivated that you want to do the next one right away?
 It may be tempting, but you won’t be doing your body or your progress any favors.
 You need to rest and recover from the hard work.
-That’s what rest days are for.
+That’s what workout rest days are for.

+So what should you do on rest days?
 We’ll tell you which mistakes you should avoid and how to get the most out of your recovery days.

-Rest days should be a regular part of your training plan.
+Workout rest days should be a regular part of your training plan.
 This is when your body has the chance to recover and process the progress you’ve made.
 When you work out, your muscles are pushed to the limit, which stimulates growth.
 The muscles have to adapt to the increased effort, and your performance level improves.

-But muscle stimulation is just the beginning
+…but muscle stimulation is just the beginning

 Hypertrophy (an increase in the size of muscle cells in reaction to stimuli) only happens on rest days.
 That’s why it’s so important to schedule time for recovery between your workouts.